 Listed as a World Heritage Site, the Yellow Mountains are stunning rocky mountains that have jagged peaks lined with lush greenery.
 The mountains are located in the Anhui province and have been depicted in paintings for hundreds of years.

-One of the more tranquil locations on this list, the West Lake is a getaway destination from the hustle and bustle of the city.
+One of the more tranquil locations on this list, the West Lake, is a getaway destination from the hustle and bustle of the city.
 Located in Hangzhou, the banks of the lake feature pagodas, gardens, and temples.

-The Yangtze River is the longest river in Asia and it flows from Tibet to the East China Sea.
+The Yangtze River is the longest river in Asia, and it flows from Tibet to the East China Sea.
 While the river is large, there are many different sections where people are eager to experience the beauty of the landscape.
 The Three Gorges Dam is one of the most popular sites because it is one of the largest hydro-electric power stations.

 Zhangjiajie National Park

-Even though the mountains don’t float in real life, the pillar like construction that is spattered with green vegetation still makes for a breathtaking sight.
+Even though the mountains don’t float in real life, the pillar-like construction that is spattered with green vegetation still makes for a breathtaking sight.
 Popular attractions in the park include the Hundred Dragons Sky Lift and the glass bridge.

 Get Out and Go

-With such a vast and diverse landscape, China will surely peak your curiosity.
-With ancient history and beautiful views, many are eager to experience the country for themselves.
+With such a vast and diverse landscape, China will surely pique your curiosity.
+With an ancient history and beautiful views, many are eager to experience the country for themselves.
 Whether you’re navigating the city streets or relaxing in the countryside, China will likely be a country that has you booking a return trip, so you can experience even more.